Email Tutorial | Free Email Tutorials

 To change the default reminder, go to Tools > Options; the Preferences tab is selected by default, so look at the second group of options, labeled "Calendar":

-The "Default reminder" checkbox is checked; if you want the default reminder for events to be "None", uncheck this checkbox and click OK to return to Outlook.
+Reminder and calendar options in Outlook 2007 The "Default reminder" checkbox is checked; if you want the default reminder for events to be "None", uncheck this checkbox and click OK to return to Outlook.
+Otherwise, pick a different reminder time span under the dropdown menu (the default is "15 minutes"), and click OK to accept your new default reminder option.

 The default reminder setting in Outlook 2007 only affects appointments/events that have a specific time; all-day events always have a default reminder setting of 18 hours.

-Snooze or dismiss an Outlook reminder
+Snooze or dismiss a reminder

 When the time comes to remind you about an appointment or event, Outlook 2007 will display the following window; in this example, we only have a single, test, event; in real life, you are likely to have stacks or reminders when you get back to the office in the morning!